Backgrounder on Mixed Oxide Fuel

 - General information about the applicant and the plant site;

-- Applicant’s financial qualifications to construct and operate the facility;
+- The applicant’s financial qualifications to construct and operate the facility;

-- Provisions for protection from radiation exposure, chemical exposure, fires, and other emergencies;
+- Provisions to protect workers and the public from radiation exposure, chemical exposure, fires, and other emergencies;

 - Plans to protect against theft, loss or diversion of special nuclear material; and